 - Alex Maloney appointed as CEO

 - Syndicate 3010 capacity added Energy and Terror

-- Accordion and Saltire placed in run-off
+- Accordion and Saltire placed in runoff

-Hired new management team for Cathedral and a new underwriting team for Cathedral Property Catastrophe and D&F portfolios

-- (1) Annual dividend yield is calculated as the total calendar year cash dividends divided by the year end share price - (2) RoE excludes the impact of warrant exercises
+- Hired new management team for Cathedral and a new underwriting team for Cathedral Property Catastrophe and D&F portfolios - (1) Annual dividend yield is calculated as the total calendar year cash dividends divided by the year end share price.
+Dividend yield at 30 June 2018 calculated as the total year to date cash dividends declared divided by the 30 June 2018 share price - (2) RoE excludes the impact of warrant exercises - 3) Total Shareholder Return: The internal rate of return of the increase/(decrease) in share price in the period, measured in U.S. dollars, adjusted for dividends